 PARENTS START HERE!!!

-Dear Parent:
+Dear Parents:

-The speed sessions are not recommended for children under the age of 9.
 We have speed skaters from the National Team, to those training to go to National and World level Championships.
 The fastest skaters on the ice may be moving at 30 miles per hour.
 Safety is the top priority.

 Speed sessions are the only place our regular skaters can train on the ice.
 The 1.5 hours of ice time is shared between skaters who train at high intensity and those who are just learning the sport.